CUREDIT/specs/README.md

 Notes:

-1. A trivial use case would be to create a
+1. A trivial use case would be to create

-  i. a natural language dictionary or ii. a x language to y language dictionary.
+ * a natural language dictionary or
+ * a x language to y language dictionary.
 2. A RAD or rapid prototyping tool can developed using a function dictionary.
 3. The components that follow are built using the approach in 1.ii and 2.